MHickey2/Wannabe-Healthy/README.md

 ###  12. Edit Recipe   <a name="editrecipe"></a>

 As a logged in User you will be able to see the edit button below your submitted Recipe, when you use the edit button you will be redirected to the 'edit your Recipe page', where you can update your Recipe, when the form is completed you will be redirected to the Recipes page and your updated recipe will be displayed.
+The edit button will only be visible on Recipes that the logged in User has submitted.

 <br>